misscandace/mcis6273_sp24_datamining/homework/hw1/hw1.md

    averages will be in blue, community in orange, the $x$ and $y$ axes the same as the previous plot.

-**&#167; Task:**  **Determine if the sensor means for the day are different, and if that difference is _statistically significant_.**
+### (25%) Perfom basic statistical significance tests of air quality data.

 We know that the government sensors are intended to be ground truth and thus if the community sensors' values are similar to the government sensors, then we can have more confidence that their data can be trusted.

-One way to do this is to use statistical tests to determine if given a sample of data from each sensor, that they are statistically
+One way to do this is, if given a data sample from each sensor, to use statistical tests to compare the data and determine if the data from each sensor are statistically
 "the same".
 We do not intent that they are the actual same value, but that they are _statistically_ the same -- that their differences are not _meaningful_ or "significant" or "statistically significant".

-We will not delve into the depths of statistics here, other than to say that if two data sample can be compared and we want to know, perhaps, if the same sensor produced the data, with the assumption that the sensors were calibrated and deemed in working order.
+We will not delve into the depths of statistics here, other than to say that if two data samples can be compared and we want to know, perhaps, if the same sensor produced the data, with the assumption that the sensors were calibrated and deemed in working order.

-The goal then of a statistical test would be, perhaps to take the means of the two samples, compare them _statistically_ and determine if there is a significant probability that the means of the two groups are
+The goal then of a statistical test would be, perhaps, to take the means of the two samples, compare them _statistically_ and determine if there is a significant probability that the means of the two groups are